commercelayer/commercelayer-js-sdk/README.md

   // Sorts the results by creation date in descending order const skus = await Sku.order({ createdAt: 'desc' }).all()

-  // SPARSE FIELDSETS

-  // Requests the API to return only specific fields const skus = await Sku.select('name', 'metadata').all()

   // INCLUDING ASSOCIATIONS

   // Includes an association (prices)